Biography of Dr Peter Venn MBBS FRCA

 Dr Peter Venn has been a Consultant in Sleep Medicine and Anaesthesia at the Queen Victoria Hospital NHS Foundation Trust, East Grinstead, West Sussex since 1991.
 He qualified from The Middlesex Hospital Medical School in 1979 and, after training as an SHO and registrar in London, was a lecturer in neuro-anaesthesia at the National Hospital, Queen Square during 1995-1996, developing an interest in obstructive sleep apnoea, and its treatment with nasal CPAP.
 He was a senior registrar in the Nuffield Department of Anaesthetics in Oxford between 1987 and 1991.

 He was founder of the Sleep Disorder Centre in East Grinstead in 1992, now one of the largest centres in sleep medicine in the UK.
-He is a member of the organising committee and past Membership Secretary of the British Sleep Society.
-He has published in sleep disorders and anaesthesia in journals, books and on the internet.
+He was a member of the organising committee and past Membership Secretary of the British Sleep Society 2005-8 and 2015-19.
+He has published on sleep disorders and anaesthesia in journals, books and on the internet.
 He has lectured at home and abroad in both sleep disorders and anaesthesia.

 Current clinical interests include the criteria for the treatment of patients with sleep disordered breathing using mandibular advancement splints and, more recently, with bimaxillary and saggital split osteotomy.
-Special areas of interest include the diagnosis and treatment of insomnia and treatments of obstructive sleep apnoea other than with CPAP.
+Special areas of interest include the diagnosis and treatment of insomnia and treatments of obstructive sleep apnoea other than with CPAP, and patients with other causes of excessive daytime sleepiness

 He is married to a medical defence litigation lawyer who is a partner at Hempsons Solicitors in London.